-&lt;sup>46 The domestic benchmark wealth, based on market-valued wealth tax data, is denoted "W".
+&lt;sup>53 The domestic benchmark wealth, based on market-valued wealth tax-based data, is denoted "W".
 Our alternative series then come from adding combinations of different foreign and domestic wealth types to W of the top percentile (P99-100) and, of course, to the reference total.
-We use the following acronyms: BP (B.o.P.-based estimates of foreign household wealth), FA (F.A.-based estimates of foreign household wealth), BPI and FAI (the two previous but when a 5 percent rate of return is added), DSR (domestic super rich wealth, mainly closely held family firms), FSR (foreign super rich wealth) and SR (sum of DSR and FSR).
+We use the following acronyms: BP (B.o.P.-based estimates of foreign household wealth), FA (F.A.-based estimates of foreign household wealth), BPI and FAI (the two previous but when a 5 percent rate of return is added), DSR (closely held wealth of super rich living in

+(the two previous but when a 5 percent rate of return is added), DSR (closely held wealth of super rich living in Sweden), and SR (sum of all listed wealth of super rich Swedes living in Sweden and abroad).
 There are discontinuous jumps in some of the series, in 1978 for those containing F.A.-based foreign wealth (for which we have data from 1978) and in 1983 for those containing domestic super rich wealth for the same reason.

-&lt;sup>47 This point is also made by Atkinson (2006), p 5.
+&lt;sup>54 This point is also made by Atkinson (2008).